-Thanks to the clever use of a calendar display with a stick-shaped pointer, the new watch now sports more elaborated, while still very simplistic and refined, design.
+Thanks to the clever use of a calendar display with a stick-shaped pointer, the new watch now sports a more elaborated, while still simplistic and refined, design.
 With both sub-dials equipped with their own pair of hands, the watch looks even more balanced, at least on these static photos that we publish today.

-The Arabic and Roman numerals on the chapter rings are not particularly large, but are still bigger than similar indicators used in chronographs with calendars.
+The Arabic and Roman numerals on the chapter rings are not particularly large but are still bigger than similar indicators used in chronographs with calendars.

 The Jaquet Droz Grande Seconde Quantieme is presented in three versions: black on black (ref.
 J007030240), polished steel on black (ref.
 J007030241), and blue on silver (ref.
 J007030242).

-In fact, this is the watch that I myself would gladly put on my wrist if invited to a black tie event or some sort of royal wedding ceremony.
+In fact, this is the watch that I myself would gladly put on my wrist if invited to a black-tie event or some sort of royal wedding ceremony.

 Beating inside this meticulously crafted case is the new Jaquet Droz 2660Q2 automatic caliber.
-The movement is offered as an in-house job, but, as far as I understand, the movement is still based on the Frederic Piguet caliber 1153 ebauche that guys from Jaquet Droz (and a lot of other respectable watchmaking brands) seem to love so much.
+The movement is offered as an in-house job, but, as far as I understand, the movement is still based on the Frederic Piguet caliber 1153 ebauche that guys from Jaquet Droz (and a lot of other respectable watchmaking brands) love so much.

 Thanks to its double-barrel design, the winding system of the movement offers as long as 68 hours of continuous power supply, which makes this watch especially handy if you don’t plan to wear it on weekends.

 Movement: Automatic, Jaquet Droz caliber 2660Q2, 4.05 mm thick, modified and decorated in-house, Swiss Made

 Functions: Hours, minutes, seconds, date